 - Make it difficult for their prey to escape and sneak up.

 - Use colouring and markings to blend into their environments.

 Types of Camouflage in Animals

-- Few animals like snowshoe hare, found in North American regions change their body colour to hide from its prey-lynx.
-These species are usually white in winter and their fur changes to brown during summer by shedding their fur.
+- Few animals like the snowshoe hare, found in North American regions change their body colour to hide from its prey-lynx.
+These species are usually white in winter, and their fur changes to brown during summer by shedding their fur.

 - Chameleons change their colour to hide and to reflect their mood.

-- Octopus can change both colour and their skin texture.
+- Octopus can change both colour and skin texture.